-A staff survey is carried out each year and results are considered at Trust and school level.
-Statutory consultations with appropriate staff are carried out on key changes such as staff restructures, staffing changes, length of the school day and planned pupil admission number.
+Trust surveys for staff, parents and pupils are carried out each year and results are considered at Trust and school level.

+Statutory consultations with appropriate staff are carried out on key changes such as staff restructures, staffing changes, length of the school day and planned pupil admission numbers.
 The discussions at the Trust network groups inform Trust decisions.